bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 ## Basic verification of raw markup

-To access the rendered markup of a component, just use the <xref:Bunit.IRenderedFragment.Markup> property on <xref:Bunit.IRenderedFragment>.
+To access the rendered markup of a component, just use the <xref:Bunit.RenderedFragment.Markup> property on <xref:Bunit.RenderedFragment>.
 This holds the *raw* HTML from the component as a `string`.

 > [!WARNING]
 > Be aware that all indentions and whitespace in your components (`.razor` files) are included in the raw rendered markup, so it is often wise to normalize the markup string a little.
 For example, via the string `Trim()` method to make the tests more stable.
 Otherwise, a change to the formatting in your components might break the tests unnecessarily when it does not need to.